Enhanced Oil Recovery (EOR)

 High-MW APAM for iron ore tailings thickeners, paste thickening, and TSF management.
 Covers hematite, magnetite, and laterite applications.

-MiningPAM for Phosphate Mining: AMD Treatment
+MiningPAM for Copper Mining: Paste Thickening

 Ready to Optimize Your Enhanced Oil Recovery (EOR) Process?